-The SEO Techniques work on your article so that Google and other search engines includes your article amongst the top results whenever someone keys in that keyword phrase.
+The SEO Techniques work on your article so that Google and other search engines include your article amongst the top results whenever someone keys in that keyword phrase.

-In other words, the search engine cannot figure out your site without SEO.
+In other words, the search engine cannot figure out your site without Search Engine Optimization.

 Why is SEO so important?

 As a matter of fact, over 90% of online experiences start with a search engine, and as much as 68% of people use Google to do so.